New Hampshire CAM Reconciliation Compliance Guide for Landlords

 Key Takeaway for Landlords

-With no income or sales tax, New Hampshire relies heavily on property taxes, resulting in some of the highest effective rates in the US.
-Property tax will dominate CAM charges — ensure estimates reflect this outsized component.
+With no income or sales tax, New Hampshire relies heavily on property taxes.
+Effective rates are among the highest in the US.
+Property tax will dominate CAM charges.
+Make sure estimates reflect this large component.

 Reconciliation Timing Requirements